-An expression that can be parsed by Python's 'eval()' function and returns a floating number which reweigh the event weights.
-In the definition, all visible particles can be used: 'e', 'mu', 'j', 'a', and 'l' provide lists of electrons, muons, jets, photons, and leptons (electrons and muons combined), in each case sorted by descending transverse momentum. 'met' provides a missing ET object. 'visible' and 'all' provide access t the sum of all visible particles and the sum of all visible particles plus MET, respectively.
-All these objects are instances of 'MadMinerParticle', which inherits from scikit-hep's documentation of their properties.
-In addition, 'MadMinerParticle' have properties 'charge' and 'pdg\id', which return the charge in units of elementary charges (i.e. an electron has 'e[0].charge = -1.'), and the value\if\not\parsed [float, optional]
+An expression that can be parsed by Python's 'eval()' function and returns a floating number which reweight the event weights.
+In the definition, all visible particles can be used: 'e', 'mu', 'j', 'a', and 'l' provide lists of electrons, muons, jets, photons, and leptons (electrons and muons combined), in each case sorted by descending transverse momentum. 'met' provides a missing ET object. 'visible' and 'all' provide access the sum of all visible particles and the sum of all visible particles plus MET, respectively.
+All these objects are instances of 'MadMinerParticle', which inherits from scikit-hep's [LorentzVector](http://scikit-hep.org/api/math.html#vector-classes).
+See the link for a documentation of their properties.
+In addition, 'MadMinerParticle' have properties 'charge' and 'pdg\id', which return the charge in units of elementary charges (i.e. an electron has 'e[0].charge = -1.'), and the value if not parsed [float, optional]